-The Volvo had a key system we’d never seen before, where the key is a square thing you place in a slot and then you push a button above it to either start or stop the engine.
-We’d been in a bit of a hurry, and my man had taken the key but not pushed the button, and why it was not locked, who knows.
+The Volvo had a key system we’d never used before (at that time) where the key is a square thing you place in a slot and then you push a button above it to either start or stop the engine.
+We’d been in a bit of a hurry, and my man had taken the square thing out but not pushed the button, and why it was not locked, who knows.

 We thanked the guy profusely and my mate rushed out the door to lock the car.

 “How did you find us?”
-I asked the man, and he explained it was his guess we were here in this office, and as he entered the waiting room he’d glanced around to see who might be the likely owner of the Volvo.
+I asked our Dutch hero.
+He explained it was his guess we were here in this office, and as he entered the waiting room he’d glanced around to see who might be the likely owner of the Volvo.

-And this is where it gets interesting, dear reader, because he picked me.
+And this is where it gets interesting, dear reader, because he picked me, profiling me.
 He gestured at the other women sitting on the other side of the room.
 All four of them wore sturdy sandals or walking shoes, practical Dutch foot wear.
 I’d worn the same sort of shoes for days as we’d cruised through Amsterdam.
 But not today.
-I was wearing strappy, low-heeled sandals adorned with a few playful sparkles, exposing my sexy blue toenails.
+I was wearing strappy, low-heeled sandals adorned with frivolous beads and baubles, exposing my sexy blue toenails.

 The man glanced down at my feet.
 “I saw your shoes, and I thought, that has to be the Volvo people.”

 “It’s only a rental,” I said, somehow feeling I didn’t deserve to be profiled as a Volvo person.

 We laughed, and as he turned to leave, I thanked him again for taking the time to find us.

 My man came back into the waiting room and sat down next to me.
 “I just can’t imagine why the Dutch are so rude and unfriendly,” he said.